Terms and conditions for entry to the Rybczynski Prize 2022

 3. The Prize will be decided by the SPE Council with assistance from specialist readers where appropriate.
 The Council’s decision is final.
 The Council has the right not to award a prize if it judges that no entry is of adequate standard.

 4. The winner of the Rybczynski Prize will be published, or republished with accreditation to the original publisher, on the SPE website.
 A synopsis maybe published in the SPE Newsletter.
 The SPE reserves the right to reproduce the short-listed entries at its discretion.

-5. The Prize will be awarded at the 2020 SPE Annual Dinner on 3 March 2020.
+5. The Prize will be awarded at the 2022 SPE Annual Dinner.
 The author(s) of the final shortlisted entries will be invited to the dinner as guests of the SPE.

 7. The preferred length is 3000 words with a maximum length of 4000 words.
 Charts and tables are welcome but extensive use of algebra or footnotes is discouraged.

 8. The work may already be published or be original.
 Specially written shortened versions of longer works will be considered solely on their own merits.

 9. Entries should not have been published before 1 January 2021, i.e. this is a prize for work written and/or published between the start of calendar year 2021 and the closing date of the competition.